 Statistics tell us that earthquakes really aren’t very common in Missouri or the St. Louis area.
 However, the risk of an earthquake happening in or around St. Louis is very real.
-Our area sits directly onto the New Madrid Seismic Zone, which is the most active seismic zone east of the Rocky Mountains.
+Our area sits directly on fault lines, mainly the New Madrid Seismic Zone, (or Madrid fault), the most active seismic zone east of the Rocky Mountains.
 Did you know that there were over 21,000 quakes that registered a 3.5 or greater magnitude in the United States between 1974 and 2003?

 What Is Holding People Back From Purchasing Earthquake Insurance

 - There is a common misconception that your homeowner policies will cover an earthquake when in fact the typical policy doesn’t cover earthquakes.
 A lot of people also simply think the coverage isn’t valuable.
-If you know the risk you face living in the St. Louis area it makes it easier to consider earthquake insurance when you are shopping around.
+If you know the risk you face living in the St. Louis area, it is easier to consider earthquake insurance when you are shopping.

 - Most homeowners simply do not understand the risk of earthquakes here in St. Louis or Missouri in general.
-It’s been a long time, but in the 1800s, we were shaken by a number of quakes that absolutely devastated the area.
+It’s been a long time, but in the 1800s, we were shaken by several quakes that absolutely devastated the area.

 How Do You Purchase An Earthquake Insurance Policy